jfacorro/clojure-lab/README.md

 ### Extensibility

-- Provide a simple API to create your own tools and controls that can be used in the environment, for example in case there's a tool the you are missing and you feel like scratching your own itch.
+- Provide a simple API to create your own tools and controls that can be used in the environment, for example in case there's a tool that you are missing and you feel like scratching your own itch.
 - New types of projects and documents can be created with plugins.
-- Plugins will have access to every library in the core, to so that existing functionality can be enhanced and built upon.
+- Plugins will have access to every core library, so that existing functionality can be enhanced and built upon.

 ## Rationale